RepublicHo/GroupProject_HousePrice_S2Y1/README.md

 This is the group project, predicting house price, based on relative project on Kaggle.

-**The details of analisis can be seen in Report_HousePrice.pdf, and the code was written in R.**
+**The details of analysis can be seen in Report_HousePrice.pdf, and the code was written in R.**